Aknathpanchal/Frontend-Master-Website/README.md

 - CSS
 - JavaScript

-## Getting Started

-To begin with, our team of 6 members conducted a group meeting via Zoom.
-We discussed the project requirements and allocated tasks accordingly.
-We created a repository on GitHub and assigned branches to each team member.

 ### Dependencies

 To work on this project, it is necessary to have a sound knowledge of HTML, CSS, and JavaScript.
 Additionally, an operating system such as Windows 10 is recommended for running the project.

-### Executing the Program

-To run the project, follow these steps:

-1. Open the `zarahome.html` page.
-2. Explore different pages such as signup, login, men, women, kids, shoes, etc.

 ## Functionalities of the Website